Comparison

 - JetBrains is the enterprise IDE standard with deep language support and refactoring tools.

-- Vyre differentiates via free access, desktop-first design, and AI-central architecture.
+- Vyre differentiates via beta access, collaboration-first design, and AI-central architecture.

 - Hybrid approach (JetBrains + Vyre) is often the optimal strategy.